plivo/plivo-browser-sdk2-examples/README.md

 There is a [live web phone demo](http://s3.amazonaws.com/plivowebrtc/phone.html) The entire source code is available in [phone/phone.html](https://github.com/cachrisman/plivo-web-sdk-example/blob/patch-1/phone/phone.html).
 To use the live demo, please sign up for a Plivo account here: https://manage.plivo.com/accounts/register/ then make a Plivo Endpoint here: https://manage.plivo.com/endpoint/create/.
 You must use a Plivo Endpoint to log into the WebSDK demo page.
 Do not try to use your Plivo account credentials to log into the demo.

 ### Where it all begins
-In the document's ready function is where the Plivo JS Objects is initialised
+In the document's ready function is where the plivoWebSdk Objects is initialised

     $(document).ready(function() {
     //initialize sdk